 Classics

-These are some of the books that have played a pivotal role in shaping the way we read and write today.
-They challenge conceptions and break traditions, pushing us to examine our views of the world and demand better from it.
-Taken into the soul, they add immeasurable depth to our understanding of human nature.
+These are some of the books that have been instrumental in shaping the way we read and write today.
+They question assumptions and defy norms, forcing us to reconsider our views of the world and strive for the better.
+Taken into the soul, they add profound depth to our understanding of human nature.

 1984, Animal Farm by George Orwell